VIN-y/MissChanger/STLs/README.md

 The tool changer mechanism requires 3 modded pieces: the Tap Front, the Print-head Rear, and the Locker.

 For the Print-head Rear.
-Two threaded inserts are needed.
+2 threaded inserts are needed, which is for 2 of M3x35mm, to attach with the toolhead main body.
 There is a insert slot for the pogo pins pad on the side (for the tap sensor).
 On the other side, are aligner-pin slots to mate with the dock; which will need 2 of 3mm sleeves.
 Finally, on the back, there are 2 of 3x20mm chamferred pins, which are pressed into place (they will butt up against the threaded

 The Locker required a M3x12mm bolt on the side, as shown in the picture below.